CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 ### Post-installation

-Before you can start using CocoaPods, you also need to clone the CocoaPods master spec-repo to `~/.cocoapods/repos` with `pod setup`.
+Before you can start using CocoaPods, you also need to clone the [CocoaPods master spec-repo](https://github.com/CocoaPods/Specs) to `~/.cocoapods/repos/master` either with `pod setup` or manually.

 ```shell
 $ pod setup